mut1234/New-Car-Browser/README.md

-Vehicle Browser – NHTSA (API Only)
+🚗 Vehicle Browser – NHTSA (API Only)

-A small .NET 8 Web API that lets clients:
+A small .NET 8 Web API that allows clients to explore car data from the official NHTSA VPIC API :

-List all car makes (with optional search/sort/paging)
+List all car makes (with optional search, sort, and paging)

 List vehicle types for a given make

-List models for a given make + year (optional vehicle type, with search/sort/paging)
+List models for a given make + year (with optional vehicle type, search, sort, and paging)

-All data is retrieved from the public NHTSA VPIC API.

-Features
+✨ Features

-3 endpoints only (no UI)
+3 endpoints only (no frontend UI)

-MediatR for CQRS-style handlers
+MediatR for clean CQRS-style handlers

-Typed HttpClient + options binding
+Typed HttpClient + options binding for external API calls

 Result<> pattern for safe error handling

-Runs locally with Swagger (no Docker)
+Runs locally with Swagger UI (no Docker required)

-Prerequisites
+📦 Prerequisites

 .NET 8 SDK

+(Optional) Postman
-(Optional) Postman / curl for testing
+ or curl for manual testing

-Internet access (calls NHTSA API)
+Internet access (to call the NHTSA VPIC API)